Israeli strikes pound Gaza City as ground forces battle Hamas near major hospital

 More than two-thirds of Gaza’s population of 2.3 million have fled their homes since the war began, with many heeding Israeli orders to flee to the southern part of the besieged enclave.

 But the conditions there are also dire.
 Israel has continued to strike what it says are militant targets all across the territory.
-New arrivals from the north are squeezing into homes with extended family, or into U.N. schools-turned-shelters where hundreds of thousands are taking refuge.
+New arrivals from the north are squeezing into homes with extended family, or into U.N. schools-turned-shelters.

+The World Health Organization said a lack of clean water and bathing facilities in shelters across Gaza has fueled the spread of infectious diseases, including scabies, lice, chickenpox, skin rash and respiratory illness.
+It has logged over 33,000 cases of diarrhea since mid-October — more than half among children under 5.

 Still, the exodus from Gaza City and surrounding areas in the north has accelerated in recent days.
 The U.N.
 Office for the Coordination of Humanitarian Affairs said 50,000 people fled south on Gaza's main highway on Wednesday during a daily, hourslong window announced by the Israeli military.